aurelia/aurelia/docs/user-docs/README.md

 ## Docs Organization

-The documentation is organized into five major sections, all available through a single `Docs` link in the sidebar:
+The documentation is organized into seven major sections, all available through a single `Docs` link in the main site navigation:

 * **Foundations** - These are guides and tutorials oriented towards a person's first encounter with Aurelia.
 They teach the foundational topics needed to get them up and running with the framework.
 After reading these docs, a person should feel comfortable creating a new project and building a small-scale application on their own.
 * **Essentials** - These are primarily guides covering topics relevant to someone who has started building a production app.
 They introduce additional topics beyond Foundations, but also go deeper in areas previously covered by Foundations.
 After reading these articles, a person should feel confident that they can tackle most front-end challenges and particularly that they know what is needed to build their specific app.
 * **Mastery** - These are guides that cover more advanced topics, such as architecture, framework extensibility, performance optimization, etc.
 * **API Reference** - This section of the ToC contains an entry for each shippable package.
 The API reference for a give package should all be contained within a single page.
 This content is generated from source code.
 * **Recipes** - This section provides access to code examples and recipes as described above.
+* **Contributing** - This includes our basic contribution guide and code of conduct, along with a version of this doc and a subset of our engineering notes, designed to help people start contributing quickly and with confidence.
+* **FAQ** - This section has various articles that address common questions and provides more information around the project itself.

-Each of these sections will be represented in the ToC as a bold section delimiter.
-Articles and Packages will be listed below each section.
-When an article is clicked on, it will expand inline to show its level-2 headings.
-API reference will not expand inline.
-Instead, it will have an in-page sub-ToC.
+Each of these sections is represented in the ToC as a bold section delimiter.
+Articles and Packages are listed below each section.
+When an article is clicked on, it expands inline to show its level-2 headings.
+API reference does not expand inline.
+Instead, it has an in-page sub-ToC.

 ### WIP vNext ToC